Teeuwynn is a long time sufferer of PTSD. She loves to help others find ways to feel better and know they are not alone with this illness.

-Adult Coloring Books With Crayons
+10. Adult Coloring Books With Crayons

 Adult coloring books are a new rage.
 They are very complex coloring books with detailed imagery to color in.
 These books require concentration to get all the details right.
 The combination of mental concentration with physical activity can be very soothing for someone with PTSD.
-I have a few of these coloring books and usually end up working on an image in one at least once or twice a month.
+I have a few of these coloring books and usually end up working on an image at least once or twice a month.

-Relaxation and Stress Relief
+11. Relaxation and Stress Relief

-There are a number of different homemade stress relief packages you can put together as a gift for the person with PTSD.
+There are a number of different homemade stress relief packages you can put together as a gift for a person with PTSD.
 Just the fact that you went to the bother to put together a kit on your own shows such thoughtfulness that it will help make the person with PTSD feel special and worthy.
-Those are precious feelings when you have PTSD, and of course, getting some stress relieving products are always welcome considering the constant stress those of us with PTSD are under.
+Those are precious feelings when you have PTSD, and of course, getting some stress-relieving products are always welcome considering the constant stress those of us with PTSD are under.

-PTSD Warrior Charm Bracelet
+12. PTSD Warrior Charm Bracelet

-This charm bracelet has some lovely charms on it, while also serving as a medical alert bracelet just in case the recipient ever has a panic attack or other serious problem that requires medical attention.
-It is a thoughtful gift that shows you care about the recipient’s well being as well as giving her a beautiful piece of jewelry.
+This charm bracelet has some lovely charms on it while also serving as a medical alert bracelet just in case the recipient ever has a panic attack or other serious problem that requires medical attention.
+It is a thoughtful gift that shows you care about the recipient’s well-being as well as giving her a beautiful piece of jewelry.

-Aveda Stress-fix Composition Oil
+14. Aveda Stress-Fix Composition Oil

-Custom Playlist of Their Happiest Musical Songs and Memories
+15. Custom Playlist of Their Happiest Musical Songs and Memories

 This is another gift that really shows you know and care about your friend.
 Making a playlist of happy, upbeat, uplifting, and powerful songs for someone with PTSD can give them something to listen to when they are feeling down.
-Unfortunately, that feeling is all too frequent when you have PTSD, so the more options we have available to try to fend off these feelings the better.
-Your friend will really appreciate your thoughtfulness at making a playlist of songs she likes that are meant to add happiness and strength to her world.
+Unfortunately, that feeling is all too frequent when you have PTSD, so the more options we have available to try to fend off these feelings, the better.
+Your friend will really appreciate your thoughtfulness in making a playlist of songs she likes that are meant to add happiness and strength to her world.

 © 2018 Teeuwynn Woodruff